Boldness-Recalibration for Binary Event Predictions: Methods

 \subsection{Likelihood Function}

 We adopt a Bernoulli likelihood where the events are presumed independent and the probability of each event is governed by LLO-adjusted probabilities.
-Let $\mathbf{y}$ be a vector of $n$ outcomes corresponding to the $n$ predictions in $\mathbf{x}$.
+Let $\mathbf{y}$ be a vector of $n$ outcomes corresponding to the $n$ predictions in $\mathbf{x}$ from a single forecaster.
 Then, we have

 This likelihood enables calibration maximization via maximum likelihood estimates (MLEs) for $\delta$ and $\gamma$.
-The $\hat\delta_{MLE}$ and $\hat\gamma_{MLE}$ values produce optimally calibrated probabilities, $c(\mathbf{x}; \hat\delta_{MLE}, \hat\gamma_{MLE})$.
+The $\hat\delta_{MLE}$ and $\hat\gamma_{MLE}$ values produce optimally calibrated probabilities, $c(x_i; \hat\delta_{MLE}, \hat\gamma_{MLE})$.
 Shifting via $\hat\delta_{MLE}$ on the log odds scale adjusts the average prediction to match the sample proportion.
 Scaling by $\hat\gamma_{MLE}$ on the log odds spreads out or contracts predictions based on accuracy.
 This may be a desirable approach when probability calibration is the sole priority.
+Our approach of adopting a Bernoulli Likelihood governed by LLO-adjusted probabilities is equivalent to a specialized logistic regression model.
+Details can be found in the online supplement.